History of Carl's Jr. in Timeline

 In 2005, Carl's Jr. introduced hand-scooped ice cream shakes to its menu.

-In 2005, Carl's Jr. launched a marketing campaign featuring bikini-clad models that was criticized for objectifying women and led to boycott calls.
-The company defended the campaign.
+In 2005, Carl's Jr. launched a marketing campaign featuring bikini-clad models to target the "hungry, young guy" demographic.
+The advertisements were criticized for objectifying women, leading to calls for a boycott.
+CEO Andrew Puzder defended the campaign.

 January 11, 2008: Death of Carl Karcher

-On January 11, 2008, Carl Karcher, the founder of Carl's Jr., died at the age of 90 due to complications from Parkinson's disease.
-Carl's Jr. restaurants lowered their flags to half-staff in his memory.
+On January 11, 2008, Carl Karcher, the founder of Carl's Jr., passed away at the age of 90 due to Parkinson's-related complications.

-In 2008, before his death, Carl Karcher objected to the sexualized nature of Carl's Jr.'s advertising, feeling heartbroken that the company he founded had taken such "an amoral act."
+In 2008, before his death, Carl Karcher expressed his disappointment with the sexualized nature of Carl's Jr.'s advertising.
+He was reportedly heartbroken that the company he founded had adopted what he considered an amoral approach, having criticized CKE's campaigns previously during the 1990s.

-July 2010: CKE Restaurants Acquired by Apollo Management
+July 2010: CKE Restaurants Acquired by Columbia Lake Acquisition Holdings

 In July 2010, CKE Restaurants Holdings, Inc. was acquired by Columbia Lake Acquisition Holdings, Inc., an affiliate of Apollo Management VII, L.P., allowing CKE to continue as a privately held company.

-In 2011, Carl's Jr. and Hardee's introduced Charbroiled Turkey Burgers, becoming the first national fast-food chains to offer them.
+In 2011, Carl's Jr. and Hardee's began offering Charbroiled Turkey Burgers, becoming the first national fast food chains to offer Turkey Burgers.

-In 2011, Carl's Jr. entered the Canadian market, opening its first outlet in Kelowna, British Columbia.
+In 2011, Carl's Jr. entered the Canadian market with an outlet in Kelowna, British Columbia, later expanding to other locations in British Columbia.

 2011: Made-From-Scratch Biscuits Introduced

-In September 2012, a Carl's Jr. outlet opened in Chilliwack, British Columbia.
+In September 2012, a Carl's Jr. outlet opened in Chilliwack.

 November 20, 2013: Roark Capital Group to Acquire CKE